iotappstory/ESP-Library/README.md

 <img src="https://github.com/iotappstory/ESP8266-Library/blob/master/readme.jpg"/>

-Download and update Infrastructure for IOT devices, currenlty the ESP8266.
+Wifi & OTA update manager for IOT devices, currenlty the ESP8266 and from v2.0.0 on the <b>ESP32</b>.
 You will need an account at IOTAppStory.com

 Wiki pages: https://iotappstory.com/wiki
 </br></br>